Chat with us, powered by LiveChat

 Applicants are encouraged to apply as soon as possible to allow plenty of time to organise your Australian Student Visa to study at ICMS.
 You may complete and submit the online application form directly to ICMS.
 Alternatively, you can apply through an education agent.
 Make sure you complete your application carefully as incomplete applications will result in delays in processing.

-Step 4: Supporting documentation
+Step 4: Supporting documents

-Supporting documentation may include:
+Supporting documents may include:

-• Academic transcripts and testamurs/completion certificates;
+• Academic transcripts and testamurs/completion certificates.

-• Proof of English language proficiency;
+• Proof of English language proficiency.

-• Copy of passport or birth certificate;
+• Copy of passport or birth certificate.

-• official translations for documents not issued in English.
-Translators in Australia must be certified by the National Accreditation Authority for Translators and Interpreters (NAATI);
+• Official translations for documents not issued in English.
+Translators in Australia must be certified by the National Accreditation Authority for Translators and Interpreters (NAATI).

-• Other documents as requested by the Institution.
+• Other documents, as requested by ICMS.

-* All documents submitted must be certified
+Please note, all documents being submitted must be certified.

 Step 5: Application outcome

 Once ICMS receives and processes your application you will receive an outcome within two working days.
-That outcome may be one of the following;
+That outcome may be one of the following:

 • Letter of Offer;

-• Conditional Letter of Offer detailing the conditions that are required to be met before a full offer can be issued;
+• Conditional Letter of Offer, detailing the conditions that are required to be met before a full offer can be issued;

 • Rejection of application.

-Step 6: Accept your offer.
+Step 6: Accept your offer

 A Confirmation of Enrolment (CoE) will only be issued upon meeting the following: